Mariia-Varlamova/Fital_project/README.md

 ## Source Data and Statistics

 ### Data Overview
-***Project goal***: to develop a predictive model that can estimate the value of a flats using historical data, including past flats prices and their specifications.
+***Project goal***: to develop a predictive model that can estimate the value of a flats (rent) using historical data, including past flats prices and their specifications.

 We have data from [Yandex.Realty](https://realty.yandex.ru) containing real estate listings for apartments in St. Petersburg and Leningrad Oblast from 2016 till the middle of August 2018.
 The dataset has a mix of data types, including integers, floating-point numbers, booleans, and strings.
 It occupies approximately 49.9 MB of memory.